eddyrehman/Accuknox-ML-Assignment/README.md

 This Jupyter Notebook script reads data from a CSV file containing user information (e.g., name, email) and inserts it into a SQLite database.

+**Attached Files:**
+- PDFs of the completed code files for each problem.
+- My updated resume.